two students walking outside a building on campus

 Designed for the professional registered nurse and builds on current knowledge, experience, and Applied Pathophysiology I. Presents the pathophysiology of common variations according to body systems.
 Students analyze risk factor and clinical manifestations associated with pathophysiological changes.
 Emphasis continues to be placed on interpretation and prioritization of data, as well as on disease prevention and health promotion.
 Prerequisite: Admission to RN to BSN Program, NU 323, and NU 319 (can be taken concurrently).

-Emphasizes appraisal of research studies as the foundation for evidence-based nursing practice.
+This course introduces the principles of nursing research and application through evidence-based practice.
 Prerequisites: MA 140 or equivalent and NU 311.

 Provides a systematic application of information and computer technology to related nursing practice.
 Emphasis is on integrating nursing practice systems and information technology.
 Examination of the evolution, future, and role of nursing informatics is discussed.
 Prerequisite: Admission to RN to BSN Program.